 Elizabeth A. Dale, Ed.D.

-Under her leadership, despite one of the most severe economic crises in the last century, Drexel’s Institutional Advancement has nearly doubled its annual fundraising.
-Drexel raised an average of $67 million per year for fiscal years 2008 through 2013.
+Under her leadership, despite of one of the most severe economic crises in the last century, Drexel’s Institutional Advancement has nearly doubled its annual fundraising.
+Drexel raised an average of $64 million per year for fiscal years 2008 through 2011, along with $40 million in fiscal year 2007.
 For the previous five years, the average giving was $34 million per year.
-In fiscal year 2009, Drexel secured a $25 million gift, the largest individual contribution in Drexel’s history and it is one of six 8-figure commitments made since 2008.
+In fiscal year 2009, Drexel secured a $25 million gift, the largest individual contribution in Drexel’s history and one of four 8-figure commitments made since 2008.

 Dr. Dale launched the comprehensive fund raising campaign Dream It.
 Do It.
 Drexel.
-A Campaign for the Future, which entered the public phase in November 2011.
-Having exceeded the $400 million goal 13 months early, Drexel plans to celebrate its Campaign supporters on November 23, 2013.
-During the Campaign, Drexel added a remarkable 17,000 new donors.
+A Campaign for the Future, which entered the public phase on November 19, 2011.
+Having already raised nearly 75% of the $400 million goal, Drexel is poised to exceed this by the close of fiscal year 2014.

-Understanding the value of data-based decision-making, Dr. Dale has instituted predictive modeling and innovative prospect management techniques.
-This is enabling improved performance across the board, as well as more targeted and strategic relationships with Drexel's constituents.
+Understanding the value of data-based decision-making, Dr. Dale has instituted predictive modeling and innovative prospect management techniques, while energizing the front-line fundraisers and their managers.
+This is enabling improved performance across the board, as well as more targeted and strategic relationships with donors and prospects.

-Dr. Dale and her team expanded Alumni Relations, which as a result of its strategic initiatives and new program development has experienced significant growth over the past six years.
-The program launched a comprehensive Alumni Career Services program and expanded its community service efforts with the Community Alumni Network at Drexel University (CAN DU), an outreach initiative of the Drexel University Alumni Association, which in 2010 earned national recognition from the Council for Advancement and Support of Education (CASE) with a Gold Award.
+Using a brand approach, Dr. Dale expanded Alumni Relations, which as a result of its strategic initiatives and new program development has experienced significant growth over the past four years.
+Event programming has increased by more than 119 percent and event participation has increased 75.5 percent.
+Additionally, over the past three years, alumni volunteer participation jumped by more than 151 percent and, as the result of an increased focus on and a complete overhaul of alumni online resources and services, as well as, partnership engagements, non-event alumni engagement has increased by 102 percent.
+Under Dr. Dale, the program launched a comprehensive Alumni Career Services program and expanded its community service efforts with the Community Alumni Network at Drexel University (CAN DU), an outreach program of the Drexel University Alumni Association, which in 2010 earned national recognition from the Council for Advancement and Support of Education (CASE) with a Gold Award in the Collaborative Programs category.
+In 2011, Alumni Relations instituted the first ever Global Night of Networking, uniting alumni around the globe through virtual means, utilizing facebook, twitter and other social networking avenues to strengthen alumni ties to the University and to each other.

 Dr. Dale previously served as Vice Chancellor for University Advancement at the University of Massachusetts Amherst, as well as the founding Executive Director of the UMass Amherst Foundation.
-In her years at UMass Amherst, the institution recorded its highest fundraising totals in its history up to that point, and she held positions that included director of conference services, director of business and facilities services, special assistant to the chancellor and assistant chancellor.
+In her years at UMass Amherst, she held positions including director of conference services, director of business and facilities services, special assistant to the chancellor and assistant chancellor.
 In addition to her role as vice chancellor, she held an adjunct faculty appointment in the department of hospitality and tourism management.

 In 2009 she received a Fundraising Star Award from Fundraising Success magazine.